 Submission

 We invite submissions that present theoretical advancements, practical applications, and experimental results in the field of brain-inspired, energy-efficient, and real-time AI.
 Submissions should be formatted using the AAAI template.
 Long papers are limited to a maximum of 8 pages, while short papers are limited to a maximum of 4 pages, both excluding references.
-Please note that this workshop does not have formal proceedings.

 Please submit your papers to the following OpenReview website: https://openreview.net/group?id=AAAI.org/2026/Workshop/NI